iamSahdeep/seo_renderer/README.md

 <a href="https://pub.dev/packages/seo_renderer"> <img height="20" alt="Pub" src="https://img.shields.io/pub/v/seo_renderer.svg?style=for-the-badge">
 </a>

-A flutter plugin (_under development_) to render text widgets as html elements for SEO purpose.
+A flutter plugin (_under development_) to render text, link, image widgets as html elements for SEO purpose.

 Created specifically for issue <https://github.com/flutter/flutter/issues/46789>
 It will automatic detect the crawler using regex and navigator userAgent and add the `HtmlElement` you choose to the DOM.